LukeWCS/lf-who-was-here-2/README.md

 # LF who was here
 Extension for phpBB3.2 - Shows a visitor statistic of the current day or a freely selectable period.
-It lists both visitors and bots, as well as numbers on visible members, invisible members, bots and guests.
+It lists both members and bots, as well as numbers on visible members, invisible members, bots and guests.
 In addition, the extension offers a visitor record and is extensively adjustable.

 ## Installation
 * Upload the complete folder `bb3mobi/` with all subfolders and files to `ext/` from phpBB.